LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/userguide/basics.md

 | CLOSE conversation  | X |

 {: .notice}
-**Note:** The END ENGAGEMENT and TRANSFER ENGAGEMENT hot keys are only available when you are in a conversation with a visitor.
+**Note:** The END ENGAGEMENT and TRANSFER ENGAGEMENT hotkeys are only available when you are in a conversation with a visitor.